Build Introduction

 Obol Gambling

 A final point on acquiring gear is using your Obols to target farm specific slots instead of randomly spending them on random drops.
-Similar to Kadala in Diablo 3, you can use Obol vendors in town to try and get what you’re missing.
+Similar to Kadala from Diablo 3, you can use Obol vendors in town to try and get what you’re missing.
 With the expansion when a level 60 Character spends Obols, all gear from that vendor will be 750 item power, the highest non-ancestral power allowing you to fill out gear with the affixes or Legendary Aspects you need while also having a small chance to grant Ancestral item power 800 gear.

 Check out our Obol Gambling Tool Guide HERE.